• Now that you’re checked in - WiFi password and Information

 10-8 daily • $5 parking fee • View Website • View Map

-Another unbelievably beautiful location as you walk up to 26 miles around this glacial lake, high up in them Chugach mountains.
+Another unbelievably beautiful location as you walk up to 26 miles around this glacial lake, high up in the Chugach mountains.
+Also great for a quick hike.
 Take bear spray (borrow ours).
-Hike, bike, kayak or canoe; you can rent equipment onsite with Lifetime Adventures
+Hike, bike, kayak or canoe; you can rent equipment onsite with Lifetime Adventures.

 • 10-8 daily • $5 parking fee • View Website • View Map